Last Updated on August 7, 2023

 Culturespaces also operates an impressive array of museums and cultural heritage sites that don’t have much to do with digital media and creation– from the Musée Jacquemart-André in Paris to the Nîmes Roman Arenas museum in southern France.

 But it’s without doubt the group’s “Lumières” concept– melding lush, floor-to-ceiling digital recreations of iconic paintings and artworks with music, sound effects, and historical narration– that has won the group worldwide attention and acclaim.
 With most of the shows conceived by digital artists Gianfranco Iannuzzi, Renato Gatto and Massimiliano Siccardi, they’ve attracted rapt audiences.

 This is so much the case that in 2018, Culturespaces Digital, directed by Monnier, opened its first digital museum concept outside of France: the Bunker des Lumières, in Seoul, Korea.
 Others are following this year and next.

-I caught up with Monnier recently by e-mail to talk more about the wild success of the Culturespaces digital exhibit concept, and in particular the Atelier des Lumières.
-The interview was held the same week that Paris was heading into another lockdown, as a third wave of Covid infections cast a pall over hopes of museums reopening in France and Europe in the spring of 2021.
+I caught up with Monnier by e-mail to talk more about the wild success of the Culturespaces digital exhibit concept, and in particular the Atelier des Lumières.
+The interview took place in the midst of the Covid-19 pandemic, the same week that Paris was heading into another lockdown, in the spring of 2021.
 Amid these challenges, I wanted to know, what was Culturespaces and the Atelier doing to ensure its continued success?